-The twelve countries identified in the Prayer Guide are those in which Christians are persecuted and many people are still identified as unreached (have little or no access to the gospel).
-You can go here to find out more about how Radical is working to reach these specific countries through URGENT.
+The Prayer Guide identifies twelve countries in which the government persecutes Christians and many people are still identified as unreached (have little or no access to the gospel).
+Find out more about how Radical is working to reach these specific countries through Urgent.

 Praying for the Government of North Korea

 North Korea’s leader, Kim Jong-un, wields absolute power over the country.
-The government, officially known as the Democratic People’s Republic of Korea (DPRK), is a single-party dictatorship and does not permit dissenting political or religious views.
+The government, officially known as the Democratic People’s Republic of Korea (DPRK), is a single-party dictatorship.
+It does not permit dissenting political or religious views.
 Juche, or “national self-reliance,” is the official state ideology.

 The people of North Korea are afforded very few individual freedoms by the government, and many, including many Christians, are subjected to cruel labor camps for so-called crimes and threats against the government.
 The government targets Christians, in part through an intricate system of informants.
 The government arrests, imprisoned, and sometimes kills any individuals suspected of following Christ.

 - Pray for God to open the hearts of Kim Jong-un and other government leaders to acknowledge their guilt before God, to repent of their sins, and to put their trust in Jesus Christ.